Plattenbauten: Touching Rectangles in Space: Introduction

 \paragraph*{Our Results and Organization of the Paper.}

-In~\cref{sec:types-and-augmentation} we provide some simple examples of Plattenbau graphs and give some simple necessary conditions for all Plattenbau graphs.
+In~\cref{sec:types-and-augmentation} we provide examples of Plattenbau graphs and give some necessary conditions for all Plattenbau graphs.
 We observe that unlike touching graphs of segments, general Plattenbau graphs are not closed under taking subgraphs.
-We circumvent this issue by introducing the subclass of proper Plattenbauten where for any two touching rectangles~$R,R'$ the intersection~$R \cap R'$ must be a boundary edge of one of~$R, R'$.
+We circumvent this issue by restricting ourselves to {generic} Plattenbauten, i.e., $\R$ contains no coplanar rectangles.
 Moreover, we introduce boxed Plattenbauten where every bounded region of~$\RR^3$ is a box, and discuss questions of augmentability.

-In~\cref{sec:planar} we show that within planar graphs the necessary condition of $3$-colorability is also sufficient for Plattenbau graphs.
-Thus, the topological characterization of Plattenbau graphs must fully contain planarity (which is not obvious as we consider $3$-colorable graphs and not only bipartite graphs).
+In~\cref{sec:planar} we show that within planar graphs the necessary condition of 3-colorability is also sufficient for Plattenbau graphs.
+Thus, the topological characterization of Plattenbau graphs must fully contain planarity (which is not obvious as we consider 3-colorable graphs and not only bipartite graphs).

-\begin{restatable}{theorem}{PLANAR} Every $3$-colorable planar graph is the touching graph of a proper Plattenbau. \end{restatable}
+\begin{restatable}{theorem}{PLANAR} Every 3-colorable planar graph is the touching graph of a generic Plattenbau. \end{restatable}

 Along the proof of \cref{thm:planar}, we obtain a characterization of skeletons of orthogonal surfaces which is implicit already in work of Eppstein and Mumford~\cite{EppM-14}.
-Another proof of \cref{thm:planar} can be obtained from Gon\c{c}alves' recent proof that~$3$-colorable planar graphs admit segment intersection representations with segments of 3 slopes~\cite{g-3cpghaicru3s-19}.
+Another proof of \cref{thm:planar} can be obtained from Gon\c{c}alves' proof that~3-colorable planar graphs admit segment intersection representations with segments of 3 slopes~\cite{g-3cpghaicru3s-19}.
 We further comment on these alternative approaches in \cref{ssec:EM+G}.
 A consequence of our approach is a natural partial order - namely a distributive lattice - on the set of orthogonal surfaces with a given skeleton.

-In~\cref{sec:proper-boxed} we consider proper and boxed Plattenbau graphs as the $3$-dimensional correspondence to the edge-maximal planar bipartite graphs, the quadrangulations.
-We give a complete characterization of these graphs.
+In~\cref{sec:proper-boxed} we consider generic and boxed Plattenbau graphs as the 3-dimensional analogue of edge-maximal planar bipartite graphs, the quadrangulations.
+We give a complete characterization: